ashna-khemani/ashna-khemani.github.io/content/digital garden...??.md

 ## My motivation (starting out)
 As of writing this, here's why I'm starting this digital garden:
 * **Stock/raw material is a cool description.** My goal starting is to be more "raw."
 Not like emotionally raw/deep, but just having more intention to put words to thought, and develop them.
-* Being an engineering student also means I don't write much, beyond lab reports.
-I think that's a part of my brain that I need actively exercise.
+* Being an engineering student also means **I don't write much**, beyond lab reports.
+I think that's a part of my brain that I need to actively exercise.
 	* I actually used to write a lot as a kid, mostly 1-page-bit comics and some short stories.
 Would be cool to revisit this hobby.
-* Def important to exercise the power of language especially since I feel like language (especially humor) is kinda... converging to a few very common words these days ("cooked," "crazy," "lowkey," "ate").
+* Def important to **exercise the power of original language and expression** especially since I feel like language (especially humor) is kinda... converging to a few very common words these days ("cooked," "crazy," "lowkey," "ate").
 	* I am extremely guilty of this.
 * I do a lot of journaling just for myself, in a little notebook, at least 1-2x/wk.
 I think it'd be cool to preserve some insights by sharing them.
 I sometimes start random little lists of things, but it's obviously pretty hard to find and edit them among all the pages.
-I also don't want them to get lost in the sauce of weekly reflections/deeper pondering.
+I want to **avoid getting lost in the sauce** of weekly reflections/deeper pondering.
 	* Having this collection of more developed thought would also be a nice way to get an overview of how my philosophies, goals, self-expression, and vibe of life change over time.
 ## How I can achieve this
-* Prob gonna write like I do in my notes/`methinks.md` doc.
-May or may not revisit to polish
+* prob gonna write like i text j to get my ideas out there. may or may not revisit to polish tbh, idrk yet lol
 * Jot down a list of things I eventually want to write about in my private Notion space
 * I want to see this grow!
 Dedicate a bit of my weekend time to growing this.

+> [!INFO] Caveat
+> Knowing myself, it's gonna be hard to dedicate that much time to this while I'm in school, since my brain will probably be occupied by a lot of other things.
+But hopefully whenever some half-baked idea strikes me, I'll just jot it down!
+And on those late nights where I can't sleep but also don't wanna work, I'll flesh it out a bit more :D

-* Not obsessing over trying to perfect a piece, because the expectation is that it's gonna grow/evolve/change over time.
+* Not obsessing over trying to perfect a piece/note, because the expectation *is* that it's gonna grow/evolve/change over time.
 Initially sorta a quantity-over-quality mindset... almost... maybe?